segmentio/feature/README.md

 ### Collections

-Collections are lists of unique identifiers that programs can query the state of gates for (either open and closed).
+Collections are lists of unique identifiers that programs can query the state of gates for; gates are either open or closed.
 The collections are arranged in groups and tiers.
-Each group may have multiple tiers, within each tier the collection files contain the list of identifiers (one by line).
+Each group may have multiple tiers, within each tier the collection files contain the list of identifiers, one by line.

 Here is an example of the on-disk representation of collections:
 ```